RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 <img src="SnippetsAddin.png" Height="128" />

-This project provides a simple snippet manager that lets you embed common snippets of Markdown or HTML into your Markdown Monster document.
+This project provides a simple snippet manager addin for the Markdown [Monster Markdown Editor and Weblog Publisher](https://markdownmonster.west-wind.com).
+The addin lets you embed saved text snippets with optional C# expressions into your Markdown Monster document.

 You can store and select from a list of text based snippets that you can embed into your Markdown or HTML documents by double clicking, pressing `ENTER` or `SPACE`.

 ![](ScreenShot.png)